odCat/gtypist_lessons/programming_quotes.typ

 *:C_7
 I:[7] Ron Sercely.
 S:The evolution of languages: Fortran is a non-typed language.
 C is a weakly :typed language.
 Ada is a strongly typed language.
-C++ is a strongly hyped :language.
+C++ is a strongly typed :language.

 *:C_8